people & culture team volunteering at communigrow

 Advanced features

 VoIP works effectively, providing HD call quality and management tools to check for potential issues.
-With many advanced features, VoIP technology offers call recording, call transfer, call queuing, and auto attendants for businesses to streamline and manage their workload.
+With many advanced features, VoIP technology offers call recording, call transfer, call queuing and auto attendants for businesses to streamline and manage their workload.

 Ease of remote use